 The 3D printing industry needs more than just machine builders and workflow developers, however.
 Beyond the Big Apple but within the Empire State lies Graphene 3D Lab of Calverton, New York.
 Unlike other makers of 3D printing materials, the Long Island company doesn’t just provide powders, pellets, filaments, resins, and granules.
 Last fall, Graphene introduced a foam made of a material that can conduct electricity.
 Graphene has also filed a patent for a machine, Romulus the Third, that can print with multiple materials.

-What will 2016 hold for 3D printing companies such as Makerbot, Voodoo Manufacturing, and Graphene 3D Lab?
+What will 2016 hold for 3D printing companies located in New York State, such as Makerbot, Voodoo Manufacturing, and Graphene 3D Lab?
 Some of the hype about 3D printing has evaporated, but businesses of all sizes are now experimenting with additive manufacturing.
 Will Brooklyn-based companies provide a model that other New York State firms can follow?

 Image Credit: © StockPhotoPro/Dollar Photo Club